DavidRaygosa/business-test/README.md

 To change environment, please use 'production' or 'development' in 'appsettings.json' file

 ### `npm install`
-Please make npm install before start the project
+Please make npm install before start the angular project

 ### `npm run prod`
 To start the angular project in production mode